 There is so much pressure to breastfeed and to get it right.
 And there’s a lot of information on the internet that suggests that you may be a bad mom if you don’t at least try to breastfeed.
 (Spoiler alert: You’re not.)
-To know whether or not breastfeeding may not be for you is a tough question and Google and Pinterest are incredibly unhelpful.
+To know whether or not breastfeeding is right for you is a tough question and unfortunately Google and Pinterest are incredibly unhelpful.

 My journey to stop breastfeeding and formula feed exclusively was ultimately the beginning of my journey to become the DGAF mom.
 You’ll see what I mean.

 If you want to quit breastfeeding or even thinking to yourself “I don’t want to breastfeed anymore” and yet still struggling with moving forward in that choice, let’s take a closer look at why you may be having such a hard time with this and maybe, hopefully, find a way to figure out what is best for you and your family.

 More than likely, without even realizing it, you’ve been pressured to breastfeed.
 Even if you really wanted to breastfeed all along it’s not something you decided to do in a vacuum.